comp6010/comp6010.github.io/week01.markdown

 ---
 layout: page
 title: Week 1
-permalink: /week1/
+permalink: /week01/
 ---

-#Week 1 stuff
+# Week 1 stuff

 COMP6010 is a foundation unit in Masters programs in School of Computing, Macquarie University.